Maliman-Org/Distributed-Application-Practical-Work-/README.md

 # Distributed-Application-Practical-Work- 💻 📡

-This Repository show how to use two concepts using in the distributed applications
+This Repository is a practical work which show us how to use two concepts using in the distributed applications, are:
 1. Sockets
 2. RMI